 Emphatically ~~ GONE !

-When I moved the tape measure up, just under my breasts, it fit.
+I discovered that when I moved the tape measure up, just under my breasts, it fit.
 So I pretended that was my waist and ordered a dress based on the measurement.
 Surprise!
 Surprise!
 Upon arrival the dress didn’t fit.
+I wanted the weight gone even more than before.

 Two months later with three minutes exercise a day and no dieting ~ I got into the dress.
 After a year of a little exercise and a lot of envisioning myself in shape I’d lost 80 pounds.
-Goodbye Flab ~ View pictures.
+Goodbye Flab !!!

 “A man is but the product of his thoughts.
 What he thinks, he becomes.”
 Gandhi